I graduated with a BSc (Hons) Quantity Surveying from Edinburgh Napier University

 I would highly recommend Constructing Futures to any graduates looking to get their first career step but are finding it difficult to get that first job.
 As I graduated several years ago and was being overlooked by employers for more recent or experienced graduates, Constructing Futures gave me the opportunity I needed to get that step into the industry and gain the experience employers are looking for.

-We want to find the perfect job for you in construction and we’re happy to pass on some of our specialist industry expertise to help you get there.
+We want to find the perfect job for you, and our recruitment consultants are happy to pass on some of their specialist industry expertise to help you get there.

 Face to face or via video, let us help you stand out from the crowd.

 Experts in their field who'll ensure you'll receive all the information relevant to your discipline and sector within construction.
 Have a pen and paper ready.